 Foundation awards shall not fund books, supplies, honoraria, equipment, professional development, etc., as isolated items unless these items are essential to the project.
 In addition, awards shall not typically fund local transportation costs, compensation for substitute teachers, and salaries or stipends for additional staffing as part of an approved project.
 Finally, awards shall be given only to projects which the Foundation determines meets the letter as well as the spirit of its guidelines.

 The AEF Grant Review Committee shall consist of at least two members of the Board of Directors and shall not include any individual employed by the Avon Public Schools or Avon municipal departments, or any elected or appointed town official.
-This Committee shall maintain the anonymity of all grant applicants and applications to ensure fairness and alleviate potential bias.
+The Avon Superintendent of Schools, Avon Board of Education Chairperson and Avon Education Association President are Ex-Officio members of the AEF.

 Grant applicants and qualified educators include teachers, administrators and other school professionals in the Avon Public Schools and other educational providers from municipal departments.
 The Project Director must be a qualified educator and be involved in all stages of project development from planning through evaluation.
 The Project Director must complete and return an Evaluation Report at the conclusion of the project.